scroll-tech/scroll-prover/README.md

 ### Verifier Contract

-Both YUL and bytecode of verifier contract could be generated when running aggregation tests (`make test-agg-prove`).
-After running aggregation tests, a new folder is created in `integration` folder of scroll-prover and named as `agg_tests_output_multi_DATE_TIME`.
+Both YUL and bytecode of verifier contract could be generated when running aggregation tests (`make test-e2e-prove`).
+After running aggregation tests, a new folder is created in `integration` folder of scroll-prover and named like `integration/outputs/agg_tests_*`.
 It contains below files:

 - Chunk protocol: `chunk_chunk_0.protocol`
 - Chunk VK: `vk_chunk_0.vkey`